AndersDeath/diary2/000-current.md

 # 01 June - Thursday - Kaş - 245 day of immigration

 Someone found my github with tons of commits and deicide that I don't do job and just push something to repositories.
 It's something new in my career.
 I considered it as a risk when I started doing this project.
 I mean holy theory project.
 I don't care what others think about it.
 I'm completely tiered of this stuff and I cannot carry it anymore.
+Maybe I think a lot more about it that I should.